davemathews/teammanager/README.md

-# teammanager
+# Team Manager
-Team manager application for use with wrestling teams
+Team Manager is an application for use with wrestling team management from rosters, to recruiting, to stats, video, and notes.